ShannorQ/Python-Data-Science/README.md

 # Python-Data-Science

-This is for hte python basics for data science project.
+This is for the python basics for data science project.